Bowdoin International Music Festival

 Board of Trustees

-Members of the Board include arts, business, and social leaders from Arizona, Maine, Maryland, New York, and Vermont.
+Members of the Board include arts, business, and social leaders from Maine and across the United States.

 The Bowdoin International Music Festival is one of the world’s premier music institutes, providing an intensive and in-depth exploration of chamber and solo music.

 The Summer Festival